mariebexte/E3_Selector/README.md

 # E3 Selector
 This project was developed as part of the Learning Analytics and Visual Analytics (LAVA) lab at the University of Duisburg-Essen lead by Prof. Dr. Mohamed Amine Chatti and Dr. Arham Muslim.

 It presents a solution for a more easy selection of E3 courses, which are a special course catalog of the University of Duisburg-Essen from which every Bachelor student has to complete some.
 Before this project these courses could only be viewed as a list and it was not possible to filter them.
 This shall be fixed by offering the application developed here.
-It aims to  improve the course selection in three steps:
+It aims to  improve course selection in three steps:
 * First, the user has to provide some basic information, which allows for all courses irrelevant to him/her to be filtered out.
 * Second, the user can browse the remaining courses, filter and select those that seem interesting.
 * Third, a concise table view of the selected courses is combined with a visual representation of the student's timetable as wells as a radar chart displaying course ratings.